 Oxygen is a vital element for human life, and lack of it leads to death in just a few minutes.
 A condition where the respiratory system fails in one or both of its gas exchange functions (oxygenation and elimination of carbon dioxide from mixed venous blood) is known as respiratory failure.
 One of the main indicators of such failure is hypoxemia – a significant drop in blood oxygenation.

 The whole process of oxygenation is, akin to other physiologic processes, dynamic.
-Similar to other organ systems, human lung can respond to injury in only a limited number of ways.
-Consequently there are five main pulmonary mechanisms that result in arterial hypoxemia: ventilation-perfusion mismatch, diffusion impairment, alveolar hypoventilation, right to left shunt and diffusion-perfusion abnormality.
+Similar to other organ systems, the human lung can respond to injury in only a limited number of ways.
+Consequently, five main pulmonary mechanisms result in arterial hypoxemia: ventilation-perfusion mismatch, diffusion impairment, alveolar hypoventilation, right to left shunt, and diffusion-perfusion abnormality.

 Difference between hypoxemia and hypoxia

 Generally, the presence of hypoxemia suggests hypoxia.
-However, hypoxia may not be present in patients with hypoxemia if the patient compensates for a low PaO2 by increasing oxygen delivery.
+However, hypoxia may not be present in hypoxia patients if the patient compensates for a low PaO2 by increasing oxygen delivery.
 This is typically achieved by increasing cardiac output (by raising the heart rate) or decreasing tissue oxygen consumption.

-Conversely, patients who do not show signs of hypoxemia can be hypoxic if oxygen delivery to tissues is hampered or the tissues are unable to adequately use oxygen.
-Cyanide poisoning is a classic example of the latter, because cyanide interferes with aerobic metabolism in the tissues.
+Conversely, patients who do not show signs of hypoxemia can be hypoxic if oxygen delivery to tissues is hampered or the tissues cannot adequately use oxygen.
+Cyanide poisoning is a classic example of the latter because cyanide interferes with aerobic metabolism in the tissues.
 Nevertheless, hypoxemia is definitely the most common cause of tissue hypoxia, and the correct diagnosis should be made because it is readily treatable.